Bakry-\'Emery curvature-dimension condition and Riemannian Ricci curvature bounds: Introduction

 and one obtains the fundamental inequality

-if the quadratic form associated to the tensor $\mathrm{Ric}_\sfg+\mathrm{Hess}_\sfg V $ is bounded from below by $K \sfg+\frac{1}{N-d}\nabla V\otimes\nabla V$ for some $K\in \R$ and $N> d$.
-When $V\equiv0$ it is possible to show that $(\mathbb M^d,\sfg)$ has Ricci curvature bounded from below by $K$ iff \eqref{eq:99} is satisfied for $N\ge d$.
+if the quadratic form associated to the tensor $\operatorname{Ric}_\sfg+\operatorname{Hess}_\sfg V $ is bounded from below by $K \sfg+\frac{1}{N-d}\nabla V\otimes\nabla V$ for some $K\in\R$ and $N> d$.
+When $V\equiv0$, it is possible to show that $(\mathbb M^d,\sfg)$ has Ricci curvature bounded from below by $K$ iff \eqref{eq99} is satisfied for $N\ge d$.

-It is then natural to use \eqref{eq:99} as a definition of curvature-dimension bounds even in the abstract setting: it is the so-called \emph{Bakry-\'Emery curvature-dimension condition}, that we denote here by $\BE KN $.
+It is then natural to use \eqref{eq99} as a definition of curvature-dimension bounds even in the abstract setting: it is the so-called \emph{Bakry--\'Emery curva\-ture-dimension condition}, that we denote here by $\BE KN $.

-One of the most remarkable applications of \eqref{eq:99} is provided by pointwise gradient estimates for the Markov semigroup (see e.g.~\cite{Bakry06,Bakry-Ledoux06} for relevant and deep applications).
-Considering here only the case $N=\infty$, \eqref{eq:99} yields
+One of the most remarkable applications of \eqref{eq99} is provided by pointwise gradient estimates for the Markov semigroup (see, e.g., \cite{Bakry06,Bakry-Ledoux06} for relevant and deep applications).
+Considering here only the case $N=\infty$, \eqref{eq99} yields

-a property that is essentially equivalent to $\BE K\infty $ (we refer to \cite{Wang11} for other formulations of $\BE KN $ for Riemannian manifolds, see also the next Section \ref{subsec:BE}) and involves only first order ``differential'' operators.
+a property that is essentially equivalent to $\BE K\infty$ (we refer to \cite{Wang11} for other formulations of $\BE KN $ for Riemannian manifolds, see also the next Section~\ref{subsecBE}) and involves only first order ``differential'' operators.

-Up to the choice of an appropriate functional setting (in particular the algebra $\cA$ and the distance $\sfd$ associated to $\Gamma$ as in \eqref{eq:100} play a crucial role), $\Gamma$-calculus and curvature-dimension inequalities provide a very powerful tool to establish many functional inequalities and geometric properties, often in sharp form.
+Up to the choice of an appropriate functional setting [in particular, the algebra $\cA$ and the distance ${\mathsf d}$ associated to $\Gamma$ as in \eqref{eq100} play a crucial role], $\Gamma$-calculus and curvature-dimension inequalities provide a very powerful tool to establish many functional inequalities and geometric properties, often in sharp form.